 The diabetic patient with an excessively pronated foot may see increased plantar metatarsal head pressures compared to the non-diabetic patient.
-This is likely due to glycolsylation of the midfoot ligaments causing limited joint mobility at the midtarsal joint (MTJ).
-In a situation where there is normal mobility of the MTJ, heel eversion will result in inversion of the forefoot against the rearfoot.
-In the presence of limited joint mobility at the MTJ, the ability of the forefoot to invert is limited.
-In this situation, more pressure must be applied against the medial forefoot in order to invert the forefoot on the rearfoot.
-Several studies have confirmed this increase in submetatarsal pressure in the diabetic patient with limited joint mobility.11-14
+This is likely due to glycolsylation of the midfoot ligaments causfirmed this increase in submetatarsal pressure in the diabetic patient with limited joint mobility.11-14

 Diabetic patients are often prescribed softer accommodative types of orthoses with the idea that softer devices offer greater protection.
-While soft tissue supplement topcover materials should be included (discussed below), functional orthoses that act to control excessive pronation should be considered for the diabetic patient with excessive STJ pronation in order to reduce medial forefoot pressure.
+While soft tissue supplement topcover materials should be included (discussed below), functional orthoses that act to control excessive pronation should be considered for the diabetic patient 3) Anterior displacement of the forefoot fat pad secondary to digital contraction.17